awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere.md

 + Amazon ECS capacity providers aren't supported\.
 To create a service or run a standalone task on your external instances, use the `EXTERNAL` launch type\.
 + ECS Exec isn't supported\.
 + SELinux isn't supported\.
++ Using Amazon EFS volumes or specifying an `EFSVolumeConfiguration` isn't supported\.
 + Specifying GPU requirements in the task definition isn't supported\.
 + Integration with App Mesh isn't supported\.